Flexner Report: Recommended changes

 Less known is Flexner's recommendation that medical schools appoint full-time clinical professors.
+During the research of his report, Flexner noted a lack of dedicated, full-time professors.
+American medical education needed committed professors to teach the next generations of physicians.
 Holders of these appointments would become "true university teachers, barred from all but charity practice, in the interest of teaching."
 Flexner pursued this objective for years, despite widespread opposition from existing medical faculty.

-Flexner was the child of German immigrants, and had studied and traveled in Europe.
+Flexner was the child of German immigrants, and he had studied and traveled in Europe extensively.
 He was well aware that one could not practice medicine in continental Europe without having undergone an extensive specialized university education.
+There were many aspects of German medical education that Flexner, along with other medical educators and physicians who had traveled to Germany, admired, such as their national standards for students and universities, academic freedom, and the expectation of postgraduate training.
+Furthermore, many physicians who traveled to Europe to receive postgraduate training were impressed with the German dedication to research, innovation, and teaching.
 In effect, Flexner demanded that American medical education conform to prevailing practice in continental Europe.

 By and large, medical schools in Canada and the United States followed many of Flexner's recommendations.
 However, schools have increased their emphasis on matters of public health.